pastas/pastas/pastas2.md

 # Introducing Pastas 2.0

+Pastas 2.0 has several new features, but also some new syntax that replaces old syntax.
+The new syntax will make Pastas scripts shorter and, more importantly, will make it possible to implement some new features that are in our future plans.
-This post introduces the lastest version of Pastas, that includes loads of new features!
-The biggest changes are explained and guidance is provided for migrating your scripts to Pastas 2.0.
+This post introduces the most important changes and provides guidance for migrating your scripts to Pastas 2.0.

 ## Contents